 So if Wallis can respond to the discouragement he finds all around him with an exhortation for Christians to become “post-cynical,” why can’t we narrowcast and broadcast that idea for greater effect?

 On the narrow end of the spectrum, replace “Christians” with any number of denominations, and we can work toward becoming “post-cynical” Catholics, Episcopalians, Baptists, Presbyterians and so forth.

 On the broad end of the spectrum, replace “Christians” with faith communities from across the globe.
 If we do this, perhaps one day we’ll walk hand in hand with a new generation of “post-cynical” Muslims, Hindus, Buddhists and secularists of all persuasions in a new kind of “civil rights” march — this time toward the “common good” broadly writ, in letters that stretch from sea to shining sea.

-— Anne Heck is a parishioner at the Catholic Church of the Beatitudes, which meets at 5:30 p.m.
+— Thomas Heck is a member of and music minister for the Catholic Church of the Beatitudes, which celebrates Mass at 5:30 p.m.
 Saturdays at First Congregational Church of Santa Barbara, 2101 State St. Click here for more information, or call 805.252.4105.
-Click here for additional columns.
+Click here for previous columns.